OxSnosh/St8Kraft/docs/index.md

 function updateF86SabreSpecs(uint256 newPrice, uint256 newInfra, uint256 newTech) public
 ```

+_this function is only callable by the contract owner
+this function will be user to update the price, infrastructure requirement and tech requirement in order to purchase a F86 Sabre_

 ### updateMig15Specs

 ```solidity
 function updateMig15Specs(uint256 newPrice, uint256 newInfra, uint256 newTech) public
 ```

+_this function is only callable by the contract owner
+this function will be user to update the price, infrastructure requirement and tech requirement in order to purchase a Mig15_

 ### updateF100SuperSabreSpecs